 So how exactly do filmmakers implement this information naturally into a film while keeping the narrative engaging?
 The first way is through visuals — using what we see instead of what we hear.

-Visual exposition is often more engaging, but also more difficult to pull off.
-Sometimes it is used through the mise-en-scene of a scene.
+Visual exposition is often more engaging but more difficult to pull off.
+Many films use mise-en-scene (French for “setting the stage”) to define exposition visually rather than through dialogue.
 For example, a character's bedroom often reveals their personality traits.
-Let's say a character really loves rock 'n' roll music.
+Let's say a character loves rock 'n' roll music.
 Having them say, "I love rock 'n' roll" would get the job done.
 But having their room decorated with posters, albums, and concert tickets would be more organic.

 How to Define Exposition in Film